mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Thi paused to look at Kipnu before lifting Linyu up the ladder and then climbing it haeself.

-Kip stubbornly sat in silence for a while, thinking about nothing.
+Kipnu stubbornly sat in silence for a while, thinking about nothing.
 With a sigh, he stood up and climbed up to the surface.

-Casra was sitting by the coil on the large tree, and began talking once Kip was close enough.
+Casra was sitting by the coil on the large tree, and began talking once Kipnu was close enough.

 "Set is from Holrag.
 She told me once that they have these coils on some of the trees there.
 She wanted me to figure out what they're for."

-Kip's interest suddenly grew, as he had almost forgotten about Fajro and Holrag in all of the chaos.
+Kipnu's interest suddenly grew, as he had almost forgotten about Fajro and Holrag in all of the chaos.
 "Did you figure it out?"

 "I did.
 I tried different size coils and attached different things to the ends of it until I got something to work.
 I think they're some sort of listening device."